Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

 processes to ensure observations are only from Canada, Mexico, and the United States of America.
-The data are analyzed to create species distribution models based on presence and pseudo-absence data using a variety of models (e.g. generalized linear model, support vector machine).
+The data are analyzed to create species distribution models based on presence and pseudo-absence data using a variety of models (e.g.
+Maximum Entropy, generalized linear model).
 The models are then used to predict presence or absence under a variety of conditions, including current climate and forecast climate models.
 These predictions are used to estimate change in the range sizes of individual butterfly species and the relative size of range overlap of their known host plant species.

 ## Dependencies